quangminh1212/TeleDrive/README.md

 ## 🔄 Auto Commit Feature

 TeleDrive includes an automatic Git commit feature that helps you track changes to your project.
-This feature is integrated into the main `run.bat` file and can be accessed through the menu options.
+This feature is integrated into the main `run.bat` file and can be accessed through command line parameters or the menu option.

 To use the auto commit feature:
-1. Launch the application using `run.bat`
+1. Launch the application using `run.bat auto-commit` or run `run.bat menu` và chọn option 2
-2. Select option 2 to run TeleDrive with auto commit enabled
-3. Changes to your project will be automatically committed every minute if changes are detected
+2. Changes to your project will be automatically committed every minute if changes are detected
-4. Use option 3 to stop the auto commit process if needed
+3. Use `run.bat stop-commit` to stop the auto commit process if needed
-5. Use option 4 to set up your Git user information
+4. Use `run.bat setup-git` to set up your Git user information

 ## 🐳 Docker Deployment